Missio Dei: Description

-The "American report" suggested a link between revolutionary movements in history and "God's mission."
+The "American report" suggested a link between revolutionary movements in history and "God's mission".
 Many of the later contentions with missio Dei stem from these origins, and especially the failure to ground the concept in a robust account of the Trinity.

 The acknowledged concerns with missio Dei also meant that reference to the concept went through a hiatus until it was given concise description by David Bosch.
 According to David J. Bosch, "mission is not primarily an activity of the church, but an attribute of God.
 God is a missionary God."
-Jurgen Moltmann says, "It is not the church that has a mission of salvation to fulfill in the world; it is the mission of the Son and the Spirit through the Father that includes the church."
+Jürgen Moltmann says, "It is not the church that has a mission of salvation to fulfill in the world; it is the mission of the Son and the Spirit through the Father that includes the church."
 According to one opinion:

-During the past half a century or so there has been a subtle but nevertheless decisive shift toward understanding mission as God’s mission.
+During the past half a century or so there has been a subtle but nevertheless decisive shift toward understanding mission as God's mission.
 During preceding centuries mission was understood in a variety of ways.
 Sometimes it was interpreted primarily in soteriological terms: as saving individuals from eternal damnation.
 Or it was understood in cultural terms: as introducing people from East and the South to the blessings and privileges of the Christian West.
 Often it was perceived in ecclesiastical categories: as the expansion of the church (or of a specific denomination).
 Sometimes it was defined salvation-historically: as the process by which the world—evolutionary or by means of a cataclysmic event—would be transformed into the kingdom of God.
 In all these instances, and in various, frequently conflicting ways, the intrinsic interrelationship between christology, soteriology, and the doctrine of the Trinity, so important for the early church, was gradually displaced by one of several versions of the doctrine of grace …

 Mission was understood as being derived from the very nature of God.
 It was thus put in the context of the doctrine of the Trinity, not of ecclesiology or soteriology.
-The classical doctrine on the missio Dei as God the Father sending the Son, and God the Father and the Son sending the Spirit was expanded to include yet another “movement”: The Father, Son and the Holy Spirit sending the church into the world.
+The classical doctrine on the missio Dei as God the Father sending the Son, and God the Father and the Son sending the Spirit was expanded to include yet another "movement": The Father, Son and the Holy Spirit sending the church into the world.
 As far as missionary thinking was concerned, this linking with the doctrine of the Trinity constituted an important innovation …